Constantiner/fun-ctional/README.md

 It first resolves a promises passed and then pass resolutions value to the mapping function.

+Mapping function is called with three parameters: `currentValue`, `currentIndex`, `array` which are plain resolved values (not promises).

 Input iterable's values are not restricted to promises but can be any value to pass as input to functions.

 It also allows to handle errors like for traditional Promise: